 Principal features of operating costs for transport vehicles with examples of estimating the costs.
 Fare structure and method of drawing up of a fare table.
 Various types of fare collecting methods.
 Basic factors of bus scheduling.
-Problems on bus scheduling.
+Problems on bus scheduling test for competence to. time, drive.